ale-knk/ml-serve/README.md

     1. Stores prediction logs from the API
     2. Acts as MLflow backend store for experiment tracking and model registry
   - MLflow is configured to use PostgreSQL with a dedicated schema
-  - Database initialization handled through `init.sql`
+  - Database initialization handled through `postgres/init.sql`

 * **Requirements**:
-  - `requirements.txt`: Common dependencies
-  - `requirements.api.txt`: API-specific dependencies
+  - `infrastructure/api/requirements.txt`: API-specific dependencies
-  - `requirements.training.txt`: Training-specific dependencies
+  - `infrastructure/train/requirements.txt`: Training-specific dependencies

 ## 🧠 Why FastAPI?
 MLServe uses FastAPI as its web framework for serving predictions.
 The decision was made after evaluating several popular options (Flask, Django, etc.) and considering the specific needs of an ML-as-a-Service project.